2014 Chicago Pride Parade Information

-The 44th Annual Chicago Pride Parade takes place on Sunday, June 30, starting at noon.
-An updated parade route (first implemented last year) presents new places from where you can enjoy the parade, access to the parade from a greater number of train stations (including Wilson and Sheridan), and a different set of street closures/bus reroutes that you may need to be aware of, as opposed to previous years.
+The updated parade route (started two years ago) presents new places from where you can enjoy the parade, access to the parade from a greater number of train stations (including Wilson and Sheridan), and a different set of street closures/bus reroutes that you may need to be aware of, as opposed to previous years.

 On this page